-Dr. Michael Diamond is a medical specialist in allergy & immunology.
-The average patient rating for Dr. Diamond is 4.5 stars out of 5.
-He takes Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.
-Dr. Diamond graduated from Boston University School of Medicine.
+Dr. Michael Diamond is a Daytona Beach, FL physician who specializes in allergy & immunology.
+He is rated 4.5 stars out of 5 by his patients.
+Dr. Diamond takes Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.
+He is a graduate of Boston University School of Medicine.

-Dr. Roberto Di Nicolo specializes in allergy & immunology and practices in Daytona Beach, FL.
-He is rated highly by his patients.
-He takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Dr. Roberto Di Nicolo is a physician who specializes in allergy & immunology.
+Patients rated him highly, giving him an average of 4.5 stars out of 5.
+Dr. Di Nicolo is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.

 Conditions / Treatments